fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Remove-AzureRmDataLakeStoreTrustedIdProvider.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group that contains the account to remove the trusted identity provider from.
+Specifies the name of the resource group that contains the account that this cmdlet removes the trusted identity provider from.

 ```yaml
 Type: String